BloomExpress/bloom-express/README.md

 ![logo](./client/src/assets/logo.png)

-Bloom Express is a delightful online store for flower enthusiasts, providing a seamless shopping experience for beautiful bouquets.
-This project is a collaborative effort by four junior developers as part of the Final Project of the DCI Further Training program as Web & Software Developers.
+Welcome to Bloom Express, where the beauty of flowers meets the convenience of online shopping.
+Our goal is to provide customers with a user-friendly platform to explore and purchase exquisite bouquets.
+This project was developed as a group effort during the Final Project of the DCI Further Training program as Web & Software Developers.

 ## Table of Contents